Employee communications with Nexthink Engage

 A reference configuration of Microsoft Active Directory Federation Services (AD FS) is given, such that AD FS works as identity provider for the Portal.
 The feature is offered as technical preview for other configurations and SAML identity providers.

 In Nexthink V6.20 and lower, the Collector communicates with the Engine over two separate channels:

 - For transmitting data related to Nexthink Engage, Nexthink Act, and software updates.

 Being a connectionless protocol, UDP is very flexible, but it requires ad hoc security to protect the data and a retransmission strategy to compensate for packet losses.

 Starting from Nexthink V6.21, configure the Collector to send all the data over the TCP channel for better reliability and security.
 To protect data against malicious attacks on public networks, the Collector implements standard security mechanisms over TCP that provide encryption and enable client authentication.
-In addition, for improved reliability, TCP is a connection oriented protocol with delivery guarantees.
+In addition to the delivery guarantees of a connection-oriented protocol such as TCP, the Collector is able to buffer data for improved reliability.

 Fixed-scale line charts

 Although the automatic scaling of line chart widgets ensures an optimal fit of the line in the display area, it sometimes makes it difficult to visually compare values in dashboards.

 Starting from Nexthink V6.21, line charts accept a numeric range in their configuration (from minimum - to maximum values) to fix the scale of the widget, in a similar way to the maximum value that bar charts accept.
 A fixed scale is particularly useful when you know in advance the range of values that a widget will display (e.g. when displaying scores).